 Influences on Discus Distance

 - Angle of release

 - Attitude angle or angle of tilt at the release

 Throwing angles, wind and discus types

 The discus is an aerodynamic event; wind conditions can affect the flight of the throw.
-The vertical lift and horizontal drag as well as the type discus thrown are factors in the distance thrown in the discus.
+The vertical lift and horizontal drag, as well as the type discus thrown, are factors in the distance thrown in the discus.
 To maximize aerodynamic forces, the discus should be released with some upward tilt to the front of the implement.
 The ideal angle of release for the discus throw is between 32-37 degrees.
-Facing the throwing sector, a head wind is ideal, also some cross wind form right to left is helpful for quality discus throwers.
+Facing the throwing sector, a headwind is ideal, also some crosswind from right to left is helpful for quality discus throwers.
 Although wind conditions and discus throwing is an interesting topic, most throwers should be more concerned with the execution of the technique.
-Ideally, beginners should throw a discus with lower rim weight (70%) like the OTE Low Moment discus because the thrower has a less clockwise spin on the implement.
-And more advance throwers use a discus with high rim weight, such as a Pacer Gold (90%) because of the higher rim weight, the discus turns faster and goes further if the thrower can apply the initial spin on the implement.
+Ideally, beginners should throw a discus with lower rim weight (70%) like the OTE Low Moment discus because the thrower has less clockwise spin on the implement.
+And more advanced throwers use a discus with high rim weight, such as a Pacer Gold (90%) because of the higher rim weight, the discus turns faster and goes further if the thrower can apply the initial spin on the implement.